Nikita-Filonov/axiom/CONTRIBUTING.md

 compatible with ordinary `go test`.
 These rules apply to the core module, every plugin module, tests, examples, and documentation.

+## Before any pull request

+Every change, including a bug fix, refactor, plugin, dependency, test, or documentation update, starts with a written issue or discussion with the project author or a designated maintainer.

+1. Describe the observed problem, evidence or reproduction, impact, and desired behavior.
+Establish the cause before proposing a patch to a symptom.
+2. Discuss the scope, approach, alternatives, and compatibility impact.
+Wait for explicit maintainer agreement on the problem and proposed direction before implementing or opening a PR.
+3. Link that discussion in the PR.
+A PR without documented prior agreement is closed without an implementation review.

 ## Project principles

 - Prefer the simplest design that solves the demonstrated problem.
 Add a new